 1. Trains:

 - High-speed Rails (AVE): These connect major cities like Madrid, Barcelona, and Seville.
 They’re efficient, comfortable, and safe.
-For solo travelers, especially women, opt for daytime journeys when possible and always keep your belongings close.
+Solo travelers, especially women, should opt for daytime journeys when possible and always keep their belongings close.

 - Regional and Commuter Trains: These are ideal for short distances or day trips.
 Stations are usually well-lit and busy, but always be aware of your surroundings.